Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 3.1 Opcode
 ----------

-Opcode (operation code) is used to tell THC or Touch IC what the operation will be, such as PIO read or PIO write.
+Opcode (operation code) is used to tell THC or Touch IC what the woke operation will be, such as PIO read or PIO write.

-When THC is configured to SPI mode, opcodes are used for determining the read/write IO mode.
+When THC is configured to SPI mode, opcodes are used for determining the woke read/write IO mode.
 There are some OPCode examples for SPI IO mode:

 =======   ==============================